aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

          * tRDRD_dr/dd can be lowered a step further to 5 for a large bump in read bandwidth.
          * tWRWR_sg 6 can cause write bandwidth regression over tWRWR_sg 7, despite being stable.

-5. Drop tCL by 1 until it's unstable.
+5. Now for the Primaries (tCL-tRCD-tRP-tRAS).
-   * On AMD, if GDM is enabled drop tCL by 2.
+  * Drop tCL by 1 until it's unstable.

-6. On Intel, drop tRCD and tRP by 1 until unstable.
+  * Note: Primary timings affect both latency and bandwidth

-   On AMD, drop tRCD by 1 until unstable.
-Repeat with tRP.
+6. Drop tRCD and tRP (sometimes combined as tRCDTRP) by 1 until unstable.
    * Note: More IMC voltage may be necessary to stabilise tighter tRCD.

 7. Set `tRAS = tRCD(RD) + tRTP`.
 Increase if unstable.